qiskit-community/qiskit-dynamics/docs/tutorials/dynamics_backend.rst

 3. Simulating pulse schedules on the :class:`.DynamicsBackend`.
 4. Simulating circuits at the pulse level using the :class:`.DynamicsBackend`.
 5. Simulating single-qubit calibration processes via Qiskit Experiments.
-6. Simulating 2 qubit interaction characterization via the ``CrossResonanceHamiltonian`` experiment.
+6. Simulating 2 qubit interaction characterization via the |CRHamitonian| experiment.

 1. Configure Dynamics to use JAX
 --------------------------------